SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The example below defines a structure called ``Chessboard``, which models a board for the game of chess.
-Chess is played on an eight-by-eight board, with alternating black and white squares.
+Chess is played on an 8 x 8 board, with alternating black and white squares.

 .. image:: ../images/chessBoard_2x.png